isogeny-primes/isogeny-primes/README.md

-# Quadratic Isogeny Primes
+# Isogeny Primes

-This is the repository for the program **Quadratic Isogeny Primes**, whose algorithms are explained in the paper [Explicit Isogenies of prime degree over Quadratic fields](https://arxiv.org/abs/2101.02673).
+This is the repository for the program **Isogeny Primes**, and generalizes the algorithms over quadratic fields as explained in the paper [Explicit Isogenies of prime degree over Quadratic fields](https://arxiv.org/abs/2101.02673) to higher degree numberfields.

 ### What does it do?

+At the moment the generalization to higher degree number fields is pretty much work in progress.
+However it works for quadratic fields.

 You give it a quadratic field, not imaginary quadratic of class number one.